Custom neural document model

 Current Limitations

-• The model doesn't recognize values split across page boundaries.
+• Custom neural model doesn't recognize values split across page boundaries.

-• If a dataset labeled for custom template models is used to train a custom neural model, the unsupported field types are ignored.
+• Custom neural unsupported field types are ignored if a dataset labeled for custom template models is used to train a custom neural model.

-• Custom neural models are limited to 10 build operations per month.
+• Custom neural models are limited to 20 build operations per month.
 Open a support request if you need the limit increased.
+For more information, see Document Intelligence service quotas and limits.

 Training a model

-Custom neural models are only available in the v3 API.
+Custom neural models are available in the v3.0 and later models.

 Document Type REST API SDK Label and Test Models